slowernews/wisdom-tldr/README.md

 > *'It only hurts when you don't have time to prepare for the fall.'*

-> *'Surrender conceals great power: Lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*
+> *'Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*

 > *'Use the surrender tactic: transform weakness into power.' -- Robert Greene (22nd law of power)*